rtmigo/xrandom_dart/README.md

 same seed value, you will get completely different numbers.

 At the same time, Xorshift is a very specific algorithm.
 And the library is built with an emphasis on maximum predictability (funny, right?)
-Therefore, the values of `deterministic` can be relied upon.
+Therefore, the predictability of the `deterministic` sequences can be relied upon.